pathiik/stem-attendance-system/backend/qr_code_generator/README.md

 - QR codes are saved inside the `qr_codes/` folder as `<student_id>_qr.png`.
 - QR codes are uploaded to Cloudinary, and their URLs are stored in Firebase Firestore.
 - Parents data is linked to their children in Firebase.
+- Student activities are logged in Firebase, and their status is updated.
 - The script prints messages confirming QR code generation, Cloudinary uploads, and Firebase updates.

 ## Troubleshooting